Kngk0/Tech_rater_Project/README.md

 # Technology Evaluation Data Analyzer

 This project is a modular Python system for generating, slicing, and analyzing multidimensional technology evaluation data.
-It helps visualize and compare different technologies, features, and performance metrics across 1D–4D data structures.
+It helps **visualize and compare technologies** across different dimensions (1D–4D), revealing how features like scalability, automation, and efficiency vary across techs, groups, and environments.

 ---